What is paradontopathy?

 - Gingivectomy is a surgical procedure to remove the soft walls of periodontal pockets (part of gums).
 It is always performed with local anaesthesia.

 - Gingivoplasty is remodelling of the gums, usually performed after each gingivectomy, to achieve an optimal end result of the treatment.

 - Modified Widman surgery – When a periodontal pocket is in an advanced stage, and cannot be cured using causative treatment, the best option is a so called modified Widman surgery.

 The course of the procedure is the following – after administration of the local anaesthetic, the surgeon will lift the gums and remove pathological tissues.
 Sometimes it is necessary to use the artificial bone to compensate for the removed bone, to decrease the defect.

 Periodontal disease treatment begins with your first appointment at the dentist.
 It is important to be aware that this disease is not fully curable, but with an adequate treatment plan, it can be successfully kept under control.

-The price of gingivoplasty and gingivectomy per tooth in our Clinic is RSD 1,500.
-The price of modified Widman surgery per tooth is RSD 2,500.
+The price of laser gingivoplasty and gingivectomy per tooth in our Clinic is RSD 3.000.

 Call us and schedule your appointment on time, so we can fight off the periodontal disease together!